 Cassava flour, or yuca flour is a generally non-triggering flour that’s great for those with mast cell activation syndrome, as well as the antihistamine powerhouse of blueberries (fresh or frozen).
 These blueberry muffins can be made ahead and be eaten throughout the week, stored in the freezer in a tightly-sealed container.

 Oatmeal (or Porridge)

-Oats are both low in histamine and great if you have high cholesterol or acid reflux issues, and they’re very versatile for making low histamine breakfasts in a snap.
-But if you can’t tolerate oats, then porridge is your alternative.
+Oats are both low in histamine and great if you have high cholesterol or acid reflux issues, and they're very versatile for making low histamine breakfasts in a snap.
+I love making these one-hour 'overnight' oats.
+But if you can't tolerate oats, then porridge is your alternative.